 Čupavci is a biscuit cake in a beautiful square shape.
 This dessert may blow your mind with an outer layer of buttery chocolate and desiccated coconut.

 To get a layer of chocolate, you need to stir all the topping ingredients (except coconut flour) into the pot.
 Then dip your baked biscuit evenly and quickly into the toppings and coconut flour.
 The thin cover should be enough to complement the cake’s flavor and texture rather than subvert it.

 If you look for a slightly different taste, feel free to add rum or vanilla extract to your biscuit or topping.
 These will bring your dessert to another level of fabulous flavor.

 Total Time: 2 hours 15 minutes (including 2 hours of chilling time)

 Let’s meet this wholesome dessert – Maja Blanca, a coconut pudding from the Philippines.
 Traditionally, Filipino people enjoy this pudding in fiestas or holidays like Christmas.
 For me, however, it is best for serving at family gatherings.

-The delicacy has a gelatin-like consistency made of coconut milk, sugar, and cornstarch.
+The traditional Filipino sweet treat has a gelatin-like consistency made of coconut milk, sugar, and cornstarch.
 You can find a teeth-pleasing crunch coming from corn kernels stuffed inside the creamy pudding.

 Best of all, this dish calls for toasted coconut flakes as a garnish instead of the usual latik topping.
 Though your dessert only takes minutes to make, it is still tasty and delightful in its unique way.
 Do not underestimate its simplicity!